Fgrtue/Lock-Free-Data-Structures/README.md

   - Queue with better locking techniques, allowing more concurrency
 2. Three implementations of lock-free queues
   - **SPSC** queue that is incredibly quick, but is guaranteed to work only with one thread per operation
-  - **SPMC** queue that is quick and can handle multiple producers threads
+  - **SPMC** queue that is quick and can handle multiple producer threads
   - **MPMC** queue that is also very fast, but restricted in the number of elements that it can store
 3. BONUS implementation of non-lock-free and lock-free stack
    - The only reason for them to be called bonus is that they are not guaranteed to work under any concurrency